Nivalyx/osu-wiki/wiki/Tournaments/IntlConvertCup/2024/en.md

 2. Each team has to **ban one beatmap** from the corresponding mappool.
 These beatmaps will not be allowed to be picked by any team during the entire match.
    - Barring the tiebreaker, there are no restrictions as to which maps may and may not be banned in a match.
    - Banning does not apply in the Qualifier lobbies.
-3. **There will be no warm-up beatmaps to be played in the multiplayer lobby**.
-Players who are looking to warm up before the match are expected to do so by their own before the match commences.
+3. Each team will be given a chance to pick **one warm-up beatmap** to be played in the lobby.
+   - Playing a warm-up beatmap is not mandatory, and teams may elect to skip their warm-up pick should they wish to.
 4. Players are expected to exercise common sense in pick time windows.
    - If a player is unable to come up with a pick within a 90-second time window of their picking turn, the pick will be given to the other player.
 5. In a Free Mod pick, each player has to apply at least one mod to play the beatmap with.
 Allowed mods are Easy, Hard Rock, Hidden, or any possible combinations of the three mods.